kazabooboo/gizra.com/app/_posts/2015-02-01-automatic-qa.md

 <!-- more -->

 Let's start by agreeing that a developer can never do a proper QA to their own feature.
-They can't not because they don't care, but because they are normally rushed into their next task.
+They can't - not because they don't care - but because they are normally rushed into their next task.

 Let's also agree that a code review (which for me is even more important than QA, but that's for another post), isn't QA.
-It may catch bugs - but it's meant to check the entire site or application.
+It may catch bugs - but it's not meant to check the entire site or application.

 Nothing can replace a human doing a manual check.
 The trick is however, making sure they do it only once, and let the machine repeat that test automatically over and over again.